EXHIBITIONS

 BEYOND FRAGMENTATION

-In the next years, the collection will be elaborated by the University of Applied Arts as part of the "Broken Collection" project.
+Over the next few years, the collection will be looked after by the University of Applied Arts in Loosdorf Castle as part of the "Broken Collection" project.

-Among other things, the main topics of restoration, conservation and art history will be examined and dealt with in more detail.
+Among other things, the main topics of restoration, conservation and art history are examined and dealt with in more detail.

 Ö1 Leporello